fujitake/smart-building-quick-start-kit/vantiq/README.en.md

 ![Vantiq App](./img/sbqsk-vantiq-app.en.png)

 This is the Vantiq application that can be used with the device samples.
-Data store and API Gateway are not included.
+Data store or API Gateway are not included.

-To use this, import the full set of [smart-building-quick-start-kit](./smart-building-quick-start-kit) in the Vantiq IDE.
+To use this, import the full set of [smart-building-quick-start-kit](./smart-building-quick-start-kit) in Vantiq IDE.

-- Source is set to inactive, so please configure your MQTT Broker and then make it active.
+- Sources are inactive, please set your MQTT Brokers and then make them active.

-- Because of the performance conscious design, Types which are used for saving the master data of each device is denormalized.
+- This application is designed performance-conscious, Types that are used for saving master data of each device are denormalized.
 Synchronization of master data is the responsibility of the master data administrator.

-- There is no limit on the frequency of transmission from Vantiq to an MQTT broker.
-Please note that it depends on how often the data is sent from the device.
+- Limitation of frequency of data transmission from Vantiq is not implemented. please note that depends on the frequency of data from devices.